-- (1) Listed individually in the National Register of Historic Places (a listing maintained by the U.S. Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register: - (2) Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - (3) Individually listed on a state inventory of historic places and determined as eligible by states with historic preservation programs which have been approved by the Secretary of the Interior; or

-- (4) Individually listed on a local inventory of historic places and determined as eligible by communities with historic preservation programs that have been certified either by: - An approved state program as determined by the Secretary of the Interior; or - b.
-Secretary of the Interior in states without approved programs.
+- Listed individually in the National Register of Historic Places (a listing maintained by the U.S. Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - (2) Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - (3) Individually listed on a state inventory of historic places by states with historic preservation programs which have been approved by the Secretary of the Interior; or - (4) Individually listed on a local inventory of historic places by communities with historic preservation programs that have been certified either by: - a.
+An approved state program as determined by the Secretary of the Interior; or - b.
+Directly by the Secretary of the Interior in states without approved programs.

 Lowest floor means the lowest floor of the lowest enclosed area, including basement.
-An unfinished or flood resistant enclosure, used solely for parking of vehicles, building access, or storage, in an area other than a basement, is not considered a building's lowest floor, provided that such enclosure is not built so as to render the structure in violation of other provisions of this article.
+An unfinished or flood resistant enclosure, usable solely for parking of vehicles, building access, or storage, is not considered a building's lowest floor, provided that such enclosure is not built so as to render the structure in violation of other provisions of this article.

-Manufactured home means a building, transportable in one or more sections, built on a permanent chassis, and designed to be used with or without a permanent foundation when connected to the required utilities.
+Manufactured home means a structure, transportable in one or more sections, built on a permanent chassis, and designed to be used with or without a permanent foundation when attached to the required utilities.
 The term includes any structure commonly referred to as a "mobile home" regardless of the date of manufacture.
 The term also includes parked trailers, travel trailers and similar transportable structures placed on a site for 180 consecutive days or longer and intended to be improved property.
+The term does not include a recreational vehicle.

-Mean sea level means the average height of the sea for all stages of the tide.
-It is used as a reference for establishing various elevations within the floodplain.
-For purposes of this article the term is synonymous with National Geodetic Vertical Datum (NGVD) and/or the North American Vertical Datum (NAVD) of 1988.
+Mean sea level means the datum to which base flood elevations shown on a community's FIRM are referenced.
+For purposes of this article the term is synonymous with National Geodetic Vertical Datum (NGVD) of 1929 and/or the North American Vertical Datum (NAVD) of 1988.